As we enter a new year and a new era for our country, we need much prayer to make our lives and work successful.

-As you listen, I’m sure you will agree that the Pie Jesu, in its sublime beauty, emerged directly from the mystical heart of a consummate musician.
+As you listen, I’m sure you will agree that the Pie Jesu, in its sublime beauty, emerged directly from the mystical heart and soul of a consummate musician.

 Lyrics in Latin and English